-Anyone developing TYPO3 extensions knows the scenario: A new database field means changes in five different places – ext_tables.sql, TCA configuration, Domain Model, Repository, and Fluid template.
-This costs time, causes inconsistencies, and makes maintenance a test of patience.
+Anyone who builds TYPO3 extensions knows the drill: a single new database field means edits in five separate places, ext_tables.sql, the TCA configuration, the Domain Model, the Repository, and the Fluid template.
+It is time-consuming, it breeds inconsistencies, and it turns maintenance into a test of patience.

-The good news: Two modern approaches eliminate this overhead: Content Blocks for declarative data structures and PHP 8.4 Property Hooks for lean Domain Models.
-Together, they reduce boilerplate by up to 80%.
+The good news: two modern approaches do away with this overhead.
+Content Blocks handle declarative data structures and PHP 8.4 Property Hooks keep Domain Models lean.
+Together, they cut boilerplate by up to 80%.

 Terminology

-Before we begin, a brief clarification of terms:
+Before we dive in, a quick clarification of terms:

 | Term | Meaning |